-- o any communicable disease

 - o temperature of 100 degrees or greater

-- undetermined rash over any part of the body

-- scaly patches on skin, which might indicate ringworm

-- o head lice or nits
+- o head lice

 - o vomiting

 - o diarrhea

 - o red, draining eyes

 - o sore throat accompanied by fever

-- o open draining lesions
+- o persistent, uncontrollable cough

-Students cannot return to school until they have been fever free or have shown no signs of vomiting for 24 hours.
+Students cannot return to school until they have been fever, vomiting, and diarrhea free for 24 hours without the use of medications.
+In cases of diagnosed pink eye or strep throat, students must be on antibiotics for 24 hours before returning to school.
 Complying with these stipulations will ensure the protection of your child and all students.